-I don't know if you followed a little bit of what happened yesterday: what if I told you that in moments the third world war could break out?
+I don't know if you followed a little bit what happened yesterday: what if I told you that the third world war could break out in moments?
 In a nutshell: The US Navy has deployed four warships east of Taiwan, while the US House of Representatives spokesperson Nancy Pelosi visits the country.
 According to to Reuters, China had previously warned that its military would not be "sites to watch" if Pelosi visited Taiwan.
 Fortunately (for now) they have limited themselves to starting exercises around the island.

 Pelosi spent the night in Taiwan's capital, Taipei.
 Who knows what will happen when American politics is back home.
 Authorities claiming sovereignty on the self-governed island now warn: there will be countermeasures.

 What would happen in the event of an invasion of Taiwan?

 Don't get me wrong: certainly the loss of life would be the worst consequence in the event of a conflict.
 However, I cannot help but point out that these new tensions (another chapter of the new cold war between the USA and China) also highlight the world's incredible dependence on Taiwan for semiconductors.
 It is a particularly resonant issue with Ukraine, given the expected global impact of the gas crisis in Europe, following the "boomerang sanctions" approved against Russia.
 And Europe, at this point.